 Iraq asks BP to study developing Kirkuk oilfields

-Luaybi told AFP he hoped to discuss the proposal with BP's head, who is due to visit Kirkuk in the coming days.
+Luaybi told AFP he wanted to discuss a request for BP to draft a study on increasing output when the company's boss visits Kirkuk in the coming days.
 "I suggested they study my proposal and I am waiting for their reply," Luaybi said.

+BP is the biggest foreign player in Iraq's oil sector, running the Rumaila field in the south of the country which produces 1.5 million barrels per day (bpd) - almost a third of Iraq's output.

 In 2014, the oil ministry and BP signed a consultancy deal under which the oil titan would study reserves in the Baba Gurgur and Havana fields and ways of developing them.